Fall 2025

-The following Dual Credit courses are offered to secondary school students from GTA Boards of Education in the Winter 2025 semester.
+The following Dual Credit courses are offered to secondary school students from GTA Boards of Education in the Fall 2025 semester.
 Course offerings are subject to change each semester.

 Course Code: BAKE 111